History and Politics

 The primary focus of the project is History; in particular the events of 1916 which played such a pivotal role in shaping the society we live in today.
 Shared Education has allowed an existing link with St Dominic’s to be further developed.
 The two History Departments had previously collaborated on a Facing History project and the SESP has seen the schools build upon the work previously done with Year 10.
 To date pupils have participated in a number of residential visits to the Corrymeela Community, looking at topics such as the Holocaust, World War One and the Easter Rising.
 These projects have been facilitated by staff from both schools and the Facing History project.
 In June 2016 a class of St. Dominic’s pupils also visited Friends’ and took part in an Art and English workshop.
 The pupils produced a fantastic number of prints which can be viewed in the entrance hall of school.
 The History strand of the programme has also seen pupils visit the Somme Heritage Centre with visits to Kilmainham Gaol and Glasnevin Cemetery planned in April 2017.

-Furthermore, the 20th of March 2017 will see a ‘Peace and Reconciliation’ day in the Long Gallery at Stomont.
-This will involve a key note speaker on the subject and a roundtable discussion with 6 local MLAs.
-This promises to be an exciting event and will also involve visiting academics from the USA and pupils from our friends in Sandy Spring Quaker School.
+On 20 March 2017 we attended a 'Peace and Reconciliation' Day in the Long Gallery at Stormont.
+This involved a key note speaker on the subject and a roundtable discussion with 6 local MLAs.
+It was an exciting event and also involved visiting acedemics from the USA and pupils and friends from Sandy Spring Quaker School, USA.